 When passing through what is now Rockbridge County, Virginia, on August 23, 1767, Thomas Jefferson viewed the Natural Bridge, probably for the first time.
-At that time he took notes on the inside back cover of his 1767 memorandum book.
-These notes were the basis for Jefferson's famous description of the "most sublime of Nature's works" in his Notes on the State of Virginia.1
+On the inside back cover of his 1767 memorandum book, Jefferson made notes that became the basis for his famous description of the "most sublime of Nature's works" in Notes on the State of Virginia.1

 By 1773, Jefferson had taken steps to become the owner of the rock bridge.
 On June 10, 1773, Jefferson recorded in his memorandum book: "Pd. at S.O. returng. my own 157 as. for Natural Bridge. £2-15s-4d."2 Jefferson paid at the Surveyor General's Office (he was paying the Secretary of the Colony) at Williamsburg for a survey warrant.
 Shortly thereafter Jefferson paid James Tremble £2-1s-8d "for making survey of my entry on Natural bridge."3 On July 5, 1774, a patent in the name of George III was issued to Jefferson for a 157-acre tract that included Natural Bridge.4